-To extract business rules for multiple constructs, use the following methods:
+To extract business rules for multiple constructs, use the following method:

-- Autodetect each code segment that impacts a listed construct.
-Code Search creates a rule for each autodetected segment.
-When you choose this option, you edit rule attributes in batch mode in the Rules - Generate rules for listed constructs in a specified rule set.
+Generate rules for listed constructs in a specified rule set.
 When you choose this option, you batch process rule attributes in the generation step.

 Tip: As long as the Rules pane is open, you can generate a rule for a single construct by selecting the construct in the File view and choosing Rule > Create Rule.